 Acupuncture can benefit your health.
 It’s been used to treat musculoskeletal injuries, neurological disorders, circulatory disorders, gastrointestinal disorders, respiratory disorders, immune illnesses, psychological disorders, addictions, and dermatological conditions.

 Acupuncture can be complementary to many western treatments.
-It is especially good at managing pain and therefore is ideal if you’ve just had surgery, an injury, or a clinical procedure.
+It is especially good at managing pain including chronic pain and therefore is ideal if you’ve just had surgery, an injury, or a clinical procedure.

-In the area of women’s health, acupuncture can help with PMS, PCOS, Endometriosis, and painful periods.
-It can also be used to help with labour preparation, labour and delivery pain management, and is complementary following most fertility procedures.
+In the area of women’s health, acupuncture can help with PMS, painful periods, PCOS and Endometriosis.
+It can also be used to help in pregnancy including labour preparation, labour and delivery pain management, and is complementary following most fertility procedures.